Bubobubobubobubo/BuboQuark/README.md

 #### Patterning

 It is sometimes hard to write patterns on-the-fly using SuperCollider.
 The pattern library is powerful and infinitely rewarding but the syntax is.. rather verbose.
-I am kicking open doors here, everybody knows about this, there is just no real incentive to change, SuperCollider is not only for live coders but also for composers and other creative coders that don't need to alter stuff on-the-fly.
+I am kicking open doors here, everybody knows about this, there is just no real incentive to change.
+SuperCollider is not used only by live coders but also by music composers, scientists and other creative coders that don't need to alter stuff on-the-fly.
 Let's accept it as it is and move forward by making sure that we stay compatible with the base library.
 Please, [read the tutorial](https://doc.sccode.org/Tutorials/A-Practical-Guide/PG_01_Introduction.html) that comes included with SuperCollider.
 It will teach you everything there is to known about SuperCollider Events and patterns.
 BuboQuark is including a few batteries to deal with patterns:
 - [Pmini](https://github.com/j0py/Pmini): TidalCycles mini-notation look-alike
 - [Pdv](https://github.com/dmorgan-github/Pdv): same thing, but a different flavour
 - various pattern shortcuts using Arrays (_e.g_, `[1, 2].pseq(inf)`)